\"Writing.Com

 Woman Without Nose opened the deerskin flap a half inch at a time, then peered out into the rain.
 The camp was asleep and dark and looked impossibly muddy.
 She saw no dogs and knew the people were keeping their dogs inside.
 It was Shadow Moon weather, a time when dogs and people disappeared in the night.

-The great campfire in the center had been snuffed out by the steady downpour and there was not much that could be seen in the village, but she could feel what everyone felt; she felt eyes; she felt watched.
+The great campfire in the center had been snuffed out by the steady downpour and she could see very little of the village, but she could feel what everyone felt; she felt eyes; she felt watched.
 Her skin warmed with anticipation, and she closed the flap as slowly as she had opened it.

 Shadow Moon was coming tonight.
 She knew it, the entire village knew it.
-The rain had been coming down hard and steady for three days and nights.
+It had been raining nonstop for three days and nights.
 They called it The Rain of Shadow Moon and the people would stay in their lodges tonight, sitting in the dark singing prayers in low voices just above a whisper.
 It was considered best not to see Shadow Moon when he came to the village.
 The ones that saw him were said to disappear with the dogs.
 Woman Without Nose had known no one to disappear, but she wanted the people to go on believing it because it was what Shadow Moon wanted.

 She added small pieces of wood to the fire and was careful not to make it too big.
 If the people saw light, they would throw rocks through the night and curse her in the morning.
 She slipped under her blankets and lay still with her eyes open.

 He came inside ghostlike and dripping wet.
 The smell of the pine forest was strong on him.
-She watched him remove the pack from his back.
-Then his deer skins and knee-high moccasins.
+She watched him remove his backpack, then his deer skins and knee-high moccasins.
 He stood in the firelight naked and clean, his feet without mud.
 At that moment, she was Blue Jay’s Song, the name he had given her.
 She threw him a blanket to wrap himself as he sat cross-legged at the fire.

 He looked older, even old, and she wanted to believe it was the firelight playing tricks, but she knew better.
 He had a stern face, a white man’s face that had seen many winters.
 His chestnut hair was long and turning gray, almost white.
 He brought deer and rabbit skins out of the pack and left them near the fire.
 Then he handed her a string of venison jerky, and something carved in wood, a horse, a toy for the boy who wasn't his son.